of youth groups that educate local or state decisionmakers on tobacco harm and protective policies

 Author: Tobacco Control Program, Vermont Department of Health

-Youth empowerment and engagement around tobacco is an identified method for preventing tobacco initiation and lowering use.
-National organizations including Campaign for Tobacco Free Kids monitor the burden and progress youth, advocates and state programs are making in reducing tobacco’s impact.
-The Vermont Department of Health and the Agency of Education fund two youth tobacco prevention groups – Our Voices Xposed (OVX) in high schools and Vermont Kids Against Tobacco (VKAT) in middle schools.
+Youth empowerment and engagement around tobacco is a proven method for preventing tobacco initiation and lowering use.
+National organizations, including Campaign for Tobacco-Free Kids, monitor the burden and progress youth, advocates, and state programs are making in reducing tobacco's impact.
+The Vermont Department of Health and the Agency of Education have funded two youth tobacco prevention groups – Our Voices Xposed (OVX) in high schools and Vermont Kids Against Tobacco (VKAT) in middle schools for over twenty-five years.
+In August 2024, these two groups merged and became one unified voice under OVX.

-OVX and VKAT educate peers and their community about the impact tobacco has on Vermont youth.
-The groups hold events inside schools and outside in the community to raise awareness on the actions decision makers can take to reduce the toll of tobacco.
-Evidence-based strategies that communities can enact include passing smoke-free policies at local parks and playgrounds, which reduce secondhand smoke exposure and create positive social norms around tobacco use, and changing the tobacco retail environment, where exposure to product and advertising causes youth tobacco use initiation.
+OVX youth continue to educate and inform their peers and community about tobacco and nicotine's impact on Vermont youth.
+The groups hold events inside schools and outside in the community to raise awareness of the actions decision-makers can take to reduce the toll of tobacco.
+These actions, based on evidence, include passing smoke-free policies at local parks and playgrounds, which have been shown to minimize secondhand smoke exposure and create positive social norms around tobacco use.
+Another effective strategy is changing the tobacco retail environment, where exposure to products and advertising has been found to cause youth tobacco use initiation.

-Whether youth coalitions successfully educate decision makers depends on:
+Whether youth coalitions successfully educate decision-makers depends on the following:

 Why Is This Important?